GaduaLab/PerceptronPicklePl/README.md

 # PerceptronPicklePl

+These are pretreined models for perceptron algorithm, that is included into NLTK library of Python.
+Thanks to them perceptron will be able to analyze Polish sentences with a high degree of accuracy.

-There are provided two pretrained models, one that provides more information on a word (polish_full_merged_10.pickle, and second that provides less, but is more accurate (polish_simplified.pickle) and is lighter.
+There are two pretrained models, one that provides more information on a word (polish_full_merged_10.pickle, and the second one that provides less, but is more accurate (polish_simplified.pickle) and is lighter.

-They are trained tagged corpora, where agglutinated endings and particles are not treated as single words, if they are written together.
-This allows us to use those models for tagging text, that is not prepared in such a way, that all agglutination particles are detached from words.
+They are trained on tagged corpora, where agglutinated endings and particles are not treated as single words, if they are written together.
+This allows us to use those models for tagging texts, that are not prepared in such a way, that all agglutination particles are detached from words.

-They have been trained on lists of tagged sentence/words extracted from Milionowy Korpus (it can be downloaded from here: http://nkjp.pl/index.php?page=14&lang=0).
+The training process was conducted on lists of tagged sentence/words extracted from Milionowy Korpus (it can be downloaded from here: http://nkjp.pl/index.php?page=14&lang=0).

-In order to tag with NLTK perceptron tagger polish sentences, they must be loaded manually in this way:
+In order to tag Polish sentences with NLTK perceptron tagger, they must be loaded manually:

 `from nltk.tag.perceptron import PerceptronTagger`